derekbrown/techlead/README.md

 This is meant to be a collection of articles, resources, and links for those in technical leadership or engineering management roles.

 ###Adding Resources
 Please submit a pull request with the link added to this README, in Markdown syntax, alphabetized in the appropriate category.
 If your resource doesn't fit into a category, feel free to include a new one in your request.
 When possible, include the author's Twitter or LinkedIn link.
+Feel free to add your own name as the recommender.

 ##Articles - Tech Leadership Specific
 - [Accidental Leadership](https://medium.com/on-management/accidental-leadership-1083f5d390cc) by [Sam Schillace](https://twitter.com/sschillace)